roadtrippers/chef-headless-firefox/README.md

 headless-firefox Cookbook
 =========================

-Install and prepare firefox (or iceweasel) for cucumber testing.
+Install and prepare firefox (or iceweasel) for cucumber testing in a headless environment.

 Inspiration from [this blog
 post](http://blog.aentos.com/post/4368402854/easy-setup-for-your-cucumber-scenarios-using-the).